juronen/clusterduck/readme.md

 ### Sequencing work

-For bundled workers, the framework provides the option to process messages one by one, in a strictly sequential order, i.e. the message with sequence id `n` will only be processed after id `n - 1` has been processed.
+For bundled workers, the framework provides the option to process bundles/batches one by one, in a strictly sequential order, i.e. the bundle with sequence id `n` will only be processed after id `n - 1` has been processed.

 ## Debugging